tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

 function takes the **real uint64 scalar** (which was passed from the Matlab class to the mex function) and casts the pointer to the MultiGPUGridder class to get the object back.
 The convertPtr2Mat<>() function does that opposite (convert the memory pointer to a real uint64 scalar) to return back to Matlab.

-\section matlab_wrapper Matlab Wrapper - In-place computation
+\section matlab_in_place Matlab Wrapper - In-place computation

 In order to avoid unnecessary copying to and from Matlab as well as to avoid unneeded memory allocation, we perform the calculations in place.
 The steps were then